 Equipped with \name, we conduct an extensive investigation in the use of synthetic data for 3D human recovery. \textbf{1)} \textbf{Better 3D human recovery with data mixture.} Despite the seemingly unavoidable domain gaps, we show that practical settings that mix synthetic data with real data, such as blended training and pretraining followed by finetuning, are surprisingly effective.
 First, HMR \cite{kanazawa2018end}, one of the first deep learning-based methods for SMPL estimation with relatively simplistic architecture, when trained with data mixture, is able to outperform more recent methods with sophisticated designs or additional information such as SPIN \cite{kolotouros2019learning} and VIBE \cite{kocabas2020vibe}.
 Moreover, PARE \cite{kocabas2021pare}, a state-of-the-art method also benefit considerably from \name.
 Second, our experiments on the video-based method VIBE \cite{kocabas2020vibe} further demonstrate the effectiveness of data mixture: an equal amount of synthetic \name data is as good as a real-captured indoor dataset as the frame feature extractor is already pretrained on real datasets; the full set of \name is even on par with in-domain training data.

-\textbf{2)} \textbf{Closing the domain gap with synthetic data.} We then study the reasons behind the effectiveness of game-playing data.
-An investigation into the domain gaps provides insights into the complementary nature of synthetic and real data: despite the reality gap, the synthetic data embodies the diversity that most of the real data lack, as the latter is typically collected indoors.
+\textbf{2)} \textbf{Closing the domain gap with synthetic data.} We conduct a pioneering study on the root causes behind the effectiveness of game-playing data.
+An investigation into the domain gaps provides insights into the complementary nature of synthetic and real data: despite the reality gap, the synthetic data embodies the diversity that many real datasets (typically collected indoor) lack.
 Moreover, we experiment with mainstream domain adaptation methods to further close the domain gaps and obtain improvements.

 \textbf{3)} \textbf{Dataset scale matters.} We demonstrate that adding game-playing data progressively improves the model performance.
 Considering the difficulty of collecting real data with ground truth 3D annotations, synthetic data may thus be an attractive alternative.
 Moreover, a multi-factor analysis reveals that supervised learning leads to severe sensitivity to data density.
 Amongst factors such as camera angles, pose distributions, and occlusions, a consistent drop in performance is observed where data is scarce.
-Hence, our observation suggests synthetic datasets may play a vital role to supplement corner case scenarios in the future.
+Hence, our observation suggests that synthetic datasets can play a vital role in supplementing corner case scenarios in real practice.

 \textbf{4)} \textbf{Strong supervision (SMPL) is key.} Compared to large-scale pose estimation benchmarks that only provide 3D keypoints, we demonstrate that strong supervision in the form of SMPL parameters may be quintessential for training a strong model.
-In a greater depth than prior arts, we discuss the potential reasons behind this observation, which reaffirms the value of \name as a scalable training source with SMPL annotations.
+In a greater depth than prior arts, we discuss the potential reasons and reaffirm the value of \name as a scalable training source with SMPL annotations.

 \textbf{5)} \textbf{Big data benefits big models.} Despite recent development in deeper convolutional networks \cite{he2016deep, xie2017aggregated} and vision transformers \cite{dosovitskiy2020image, touvron2020training} in computer vision research, the mainstream backbone size remains unchanged for 3D human recovery \cite{kanazawa2018end, kolotouros2019learning, kocabas2020vibe}.
 We extend our study to deeper CNNs and Transformers, and show that training with \name enables performance boosts for both small and large backbones.
 Interestingly, smaller, backbones trained with additional GTA-Human could outperform larger counterparts trained with only real data.